Migraine is linked to pregnancy complications!!

-	“The study shows that pregnant women with migraine more often have complications in connection with their pregnancy and childbirth than women who don’t suffer from migraine.
-Newborn babies whose mothers suffered from migraine during pregnancy also have an increased risk of complications such as respiratory distress and febrile seizures,” says Nils Skaja, the study’s lead author, Department of Clinical Epidemiology, Aarhus University and Aarhus University Hospital.
+“The study shows that pregnant women with migraines more often have complications in connection with their pregnancy and childbirth than women who don’t suffer from migraines.
+Newborn babies whose mothers suffered from migraines during pregnancy also have an increased risk of complications such as respiratory distress and febrile seizures,” says Nils Skaja, the study’s lead author, Department of Clinical Epidemiology, Aarhus University and Aarhus University Hospital.

-The study has used the Danish health registers to identify more than 22,000 pregnant women who have been suffering from migraine and had received at least two prescriptions for migraine medication.
+The study has used the Danish health registers to identify more than 22,000 pregnant women who have been suffering from migraines and had received at least two prescriptions for migraine medication.

-The group was compared with a group of pregnant women without known migraine problem.
+The group was compared with a group of pregnant women without a known migraine problem.

-One finding in the study was quite astonishing as they have shown the risk of caesarean sections is between 15-25 percent higher for pregnant women with migraine compared with pregnant women without migraine.
+One finding in the study was quite astonishing as they have shown the risk of cesarean sections is between 15-25 percent higher for pregnant women with migraine compared with pregnant women without migraine.

 as Nils Skajaa explains: